Cindy Whitehead: Supporting women skateboarders

 In 2013 Whitehead created the "Girl is NOT a 4 Letter Word" brand.
 She teamed up with Dwindle Distribution to produce a line of signature boards under the Dusters California brand.
 The project has continued through 2020.
 In 2014 Girl is NOT a 4 Letter Word came out with a signature helmet in a collaboration with XS Helmets.
 In 2020 Girl is NOT a 4 Letter Word released a on a retro style, signature collab helmet with S1 Helmets.

 In 2017, she placed female skate images on two back to back billboards on Sunset Blvd. in Los Angeles, CA to show recognition for females in the sport.

 On February 28, 2019 she placed advertising on electronic billboards in Times Square, NY, with female skateboarders on it and the text "GIRLS SKATE TOO."

 Whitehead is the author of a book on women's skateboarding titled It's Not About Pretty: A Book About Radical Female Skaters.
 She has also written forwards for two books; Graphic anthology "Femme Magnifique" as well as the photo book Skater Girls by Jenny Sampson.

+In 2022, Whitehead and Girl is NOT a 4 Letter Word collaborated with S1 Helmets and Pom Pom Skateboards to release new products.